 Noted author and Hollywood historian Scott Eyman explains just how important foreign distribution was to the Classical Hollywood studio system in the mid-20th century, comprising as much as 40 percent of its revenue.
 This interview was shot in Eyman’s West Palm Beach writing den, which contains one of the greatest collections of Hollywood literature and memorabilia we’ve ever stumbled across.
 (Luckily, we were able to keep our balance, and the cameras rolling.)
 Scott Eyman is the author of numerous best-selling books, including John Wayne: The Life and Legend, Lion of Hollywood: The Life and Legend of Louis B. Mayer, and Empire of Dreams: The Epic Life of Cecil B. DeMille.Continue Reading

 Errol Flynn’s Ghost is inspired in part by a story that director/producer Gaspar González penned for Cigar Aficionado magazine in 2007.
-Titled “Flynn’s Last Fling,” it chronicled Flynn’s Cuban exploits, from filming the noir crime thriller The Big Boodle in Havana in 1956 to his reported role as the only American correspondent with Fidel Castro when the revolution triumphed on New Year’s Day 1959.Continue Reading
+Titled “Flynn’s Last Fling,” it chronicled Flynn’s Cuban exploits, from filming the noir crime thriller The Big Boodle in Havana in 1956 to his role as a war correspondent, smack in the middle of the action when the revolution triumphed on New Year’s Day 1959.Continue Reading

 In 1958, Errol Flynn, his screen career mostly behind him, traveled to Cuba as a war correspondent to cover the advance of Fidel Castro’s rebels on Havana.
 As he always had in the movies, he ended up in the middle of the action.